thomas0299/thomas0299.github.io/_blog/graphing_complexity_p1.md

 *Dating a relationship* is powerful and enables you to update and add information while keeping a trace of past information.
 For example, adding multiple HAS_ADDRESS relations to a company and specifying the dates that this relationship is valid.
 We can then easily see the history of this company's address, including its current one.

-<ins>Avoid modeling entities as relationships or relationship properties.</ins>
+### Avoid modeling entities as relationships or relationship properties.

 This makes it hard to associate more entities, hard to find relevant information and possibly duplicates data.
 A common tip is to see if an entity is "hidden" in the verb (action) of a relationship.
 Instead, **model actions in terms of products**, making it much easier to extend the model.